-Morally upright individuals Assessment of class mentor Assessment of value education course Empathetic to the less privileged and needy Assessment of the value education course Assessment of the involvement in 'outreach' Responsive to social issues Assessment of the involvement in Nature club, NSS, Students' union Confident take up responsibilities Assessment of the involvement in clubs, association Assessment of the skill in organizing cultural events, fests Meets targets and deadlines Assessment of punctuality in submitting assignments Assessment of attendance Proficiency to Apply Modern Technologies Assessment of the use of ICT during seminar Performance in the laboratory Use of e-resources vanatma.
+Appreciation of social and cultural diversity Assessment of class mentor Assessment of value education course Morally upright individuals Assessment of class mentor Assessment of value education course Empathetic to the less privileged and needy Assessment of the value education course Assessment of the involvement in 'outreach' Responsive to social issues Assessment of the involvement in Nature club, NSS, Students' union Confident take up responsibilities Assessment of the involvement in clubs, association Assessment of the skill in organizing cultural events, fests Meets targets and deadlines Assessment of punctuality in sub- mitting assignments Assessment of attendance Proficiency to Apply Modern Tech- nologies Assessment of the use of ICT during seminar Performance in the laboratory Use of e-resources

-- The class mentor prepares the grade card based on the assessment of each component of the learning objectives and submit it to the IQAC. - For underperformers, remedial coaching and counseling services are extended so that they are able to meet the quality standards of Pa-
+- The class mentor prepares the grade card based on the assessment of each component of the learning objectives and submit it to the IQAC. - For underperformers, remedial coaching and counselling services are extended so that they are able to meet the quality standards of Pavanatma.